ketom1412/LedVisualizer/README.md

 I have created a PCB for my project using this site: https://easyeda.com/ It's pretty straight forward and its relatively cheap to print out.

+Next Steps:
+I will be making a mobile app that will allow you to control the settings of the strip.

 Note:
 I won't be adding in the full circuit diagram since I believe if you want to reproduce this project its important to understand how this circuit works.
 This involves looking at the resources provided, researching, and testing it out.